 Eligibility Criteria For A Positive Skills Assessment

-The qualification assessed must be an AQF Level Diploma with at least 1-year of highly relevant employment at a suitable skill level in a relevant study field in the past 5 years post-qualification.
+The qualification assessed must be an AQF Level Diploma with at least 1-year of highly relevant employment at a suitable skill level in an appropriate study field in the past five years post-qualification.

-The qualification assessed must be an AQF Level Diploma with at least 1-year relevant employment at a suitable skill level or an extra qualification such as a Certificate IV in a highly relevant field in the past 5 years post-qualification.
+The qualification assessed must be an AQF Level Diploma with at least one year of relevant employment at a suitable skill level or an extra qualification such as a Certificate IV in a highly relevant field in the past five years post-qualification.

 The qualification assessed must be an AQF Level Diploma without a relevant study field.
-However, for this path, you must have at least 2 years of work experience in a highly relevant employment role at a suitable skill level in the past 5 years post-qualification.
+However, for this path, you must have at least two years of work experience in a highly relevant employment role at a suitable skill level in the past five years post-qualification.

 The highly relevant employment must be paid and is equivalent to 20 hours or more in a week to get considered by VETASSESS.